WFMR (Milwaukee): History

-Originally at 96.5 on the FM dial, WFMR signed on the air with a classical music format on June 26, 1956, from the Bayshore Shopping Center in Glendale.
+Originally at 96.5 on the FM dial, WFMR signed on the air with a classical music format on June 26, 1956, from the Bayshore Shopping Center in Glendale, and was owned by the High Fidelity Broadcasting Corporation which was made up of principals James Baker and Hugo Koeth Jr. (Koeth later started 93.3 WQFM in 1958.)
 The next year, the studios moved to downtown Milwaukee, at 606 West Wisconsin Avenue.
 The 50,000-watt transmitter (the most powerful allowed by the FCC) was located in a room on the top floor of the 20-story structure—just outside the studio.
 After Bill Dunn and partners sold the station to Koss Broadcasting (John Koss of Koss Corporation), the studios were moved to the north side of the city, at 711 West Capitol Drive (not to be confused with the WTMJ station's "Radio City", which nearly has the same address number of 720, but on East Capitol Drive, fourteen blocks away).

-In 1983, the station was sold and flipped to an adult contemporary format, eventually becoming classic hits heritage station WKLH.
-The owner of a radio station in suburban Menomonee Falls, WXJY (98.3 FM), immediately picked up the classical format and WFMR call letters.
-The station remained at that frequency until December 12, 2000, when owner Saga Communications moved it to 106.9 FM, using its old frequency of 98.3 for WJMR-FM's urban AC format and call letters.
+In 1983, the station was sold and flipped to an adult contemporary format with the call letters WMGF, eventually becoming classic hits heritage station WKLH.
+The owner of a radio station in suburban Menomonee Falls, WXJY (98.3 FM), immediately picked up the classical format and later the WFMR call letters.
+The station remained at that frequency until December 12, 2000, when WKLH owner Saga Communications (who had purchased WXJY in 1997) moved it to the Brookfield-licensed 106.9 FM, using its old frequency of 98.3 for WJMR-FM's urban AC format and call letters.
 This was done primarily to boost WJMR-FM's signal in the urban areas of Milwaukee, and to target WFMR toward the western and northern suburbs.
 Saga moved the studios to Milwaukee the year before, in 1999.